Did you know?

 3. Anticipate Long-Term Consequences

-In order to anticipate long-term consequences, it is essential to identify the assets that are at the maximum risk of failure and their highest impact in case of failure.
+To anticipate long-term consequences, it is essential to identify the assets that are at the maximum risk of failure and their highest impact in case of failure.
 This facilitates the accurate allocation of budgets and helps maintain the most critical assets first.
 Having EAM software makes it easy to prioritize asset investments and also provides accurate performance reports.

 4. Prioritize Based on Performance Reports